 - 38. Defendant Campbell Soup Company manufactures, packages, labels, markets, and sells a line of beverages called "V8 Splash." - 39.
 These products are marketed to families with children as wholesome, naturally-flavored, healthful fruit-and-vegetable-juice beverages for kids. - 40.
-Rather than wholesome, natural fruit-juice beverages as advertised, the "V8 Splash" products described in this action (the "Products") consist almost entirely of water and high-fructose corn syrup, artificially flavored using malic acid made from petrochemicals to taste like fruit juice. - 41.
+Rather than wholesome, natural fruit-juice beverages as advertised, the "V8 Splash" products described in this action (the "Products") consist almost entirely of water and high-fructose corn syrup, artificially flavored to taste like fruit juice. - 41.
+These Products are labeled as if they contain only natural juices and flavors but in fact are highly-sweetened beverages containing undisclosed artificial flavoring made from petrochemicals. - 42.
 The Products violate federal FDA regulations and multiple state laws.
-They are misbranded and illegal to sell in the United States. - 42.
-Below (overleaf) is a true and accurate representation of the "V8 Splash Berry Blend" product.
+They are misbranded and illegal to sell in the United States. - 43.
+Below is a true and accurate representation of the "V8 Splash Berry Blend" product.

-- 43. The "Berry Blend" Product's front label shows photographic images of ripe strawberries, raspberries, and blackberries, as well as a slice of what appear to be a carrot and sweet potato. - 44.
-The "V8 Berry Blend" Product consists almost entirely of water and high fructose corn syrup with token amounts of reconstituted dried carrot and sweet potato juice, and artificial flavoring and synthetic "Red 40" dye added to make it appear to be fruit juice. - 45.
-The ingredient list for this Product is, "Water, high fructose corn syrup, sweet potato juice concentrate, carrot juice concentrate, natural flavoring, citric acid, malic acid, vitamin C (ascorbic acid), Sucralose, Red 40, niacinamide (vitamin B3), licorice extract (for flavor), pyridoxine hydrochloride (vitamin B6), cyanocobalamin (vitamin B12)." - 46.
+- 44. The "Berry Blend" Product's front label shows photographic images of ripe strawberries, raspberries, and blackberries, as well as a slice of what appear to be a carrot and sweet potato. - 45.
+The "V8 Berry Blend" Product consists almost entirely of water and high fructose corn syrup with token amounts of reconstituted dried carrot and sweet potato juice, and artificial flavoring and synthetic "Red 40" dye added to make it appear to be fruit juice. - 46.
+The ingredient list for this Product is, "Water, high fructose corn syrup, sweet potato juice concentrate, carrot juice concentrate, natural flavoring, citric acid, malic acid, vitamin C (ascorbic acid), Sucralose, Red 40, niacinamide (vitamin B3), licorice extract (for flavor), pyridoxine hydrochloride (vitamin B6), cyanocobalamin (vitamin B12)." - 47.
 The Product contains no fruit juice of any kind.
-It is water, high-fructose corn syrup, artificial sweetener, and added flavoring, with 2-3% or less each of reconstituted dried carrot and sweet potato juice. - 47.
-The labeled "malic acid" is actually dl-malic acid, a synthetic petrochemical flavoring compound, an artificial flavor added to make the product resemble fruit juice. - 48.
-To label this product "Berry Blend" with pictures of fresh, ripe, actual berries, and to affirmatively conceal that the Product is artificially flavored, is intentionally misleading. - 49.
-The covert added artificial flavoring, as discussed further below, is required by federal and state law to be disclosed prominently on the front label. - 50.
-Instead, the Product unlawfully is labeled as if it contained only natural flavors.
+It is water, high-fructose corn syrup, artificial sweetener, and added flavoring, with 2-3% or less each of reconstituted dried carrot and sweet potato juice. - 48.
+The labeled "malic acid" is actually dl-malic acid, a synthetic petrochemical flavoring compound, an artificial flavor added to make the product resemble fruit juice.

-- 51. The other Products included in this action are similarly unlawfully labeled and misbranded with names like "Strawberry Kiwi."
-1 - 52.
-The Products are all labeled as if they were solely naturally-flavored beverages, with the names of fruits and berries and photo-realistic images of fresh, ripe, natural fruits and berries. - 53.
-The Products all fail to disclose that they are artificially flavored and contain little or no actual fruit juice, affirmatively and intentionally misrepresenting the Products as solely naturally flavored. - 54.
-Consumers buy these Products because they are labeled and marketed as if they contain substantial amounts of healthful fruit juice: the advertised fruit and berry juices. - 55.
-Consumers are misled, as Defendant intends, and are damaged thereby. - 56.
-None of the Products contain sufficient fruit or berry juice to make the beverage taste anything like the fruits named and shown on the labels. - 57.
-Instead, the Products are flavored with malic acid, an artificial flavoring that creates, simulates, resembles, and reinforces the misleadingly labeled and depicted fruits and berries.
+- 49. To label this product "Berry Blend" with pictures of fresh, ripe, actual berries, and to affirmatively conceal that the Product is artificially flavored, is intentionally misleading. - 50.
+It also violates federal labeling regulations and multiple state laws. - 51.
+The covert added artificial flavoring, as discussed further below, is required by federal and state law to be disclosed prominently on the front label. - 52.
+Instead, the Product unlawfully is labeled as if it contained only natural flavors. - 53.
+The other Products included in this action are similarly unlawfully labeled and misbranded with names like "Strawberry Kiwi."
+1 - 54.
+The Products are all labeled as if they were solely naturally-flavored beverages, with the names of fruits and berries and photo-realistic images of fresh, ripe, natural fruits and berries. - 55.
+The Products all fail to disclose that they are artificially flavored and contain little or no actual fruit juice, affirmatively and intentionally misrepresenting the Products as solely naturally flavored. - 56.
+Consumers buy these Products because they are labeled and marketed as if they contain substantial amounts of healthful fruit juice: the advertised fruit and berry juices. - 57.
+Consumers are misled, as Defendant intends, and are damaged thereby. - 58.
+None of the Products contain sufficient fruit or berry juice to make the beverage taste anything like the fruits named and shown on the labels. - 59.
+Instead, the Products are flavored with undisclosed artificial flavoring that creates, simulates, resembles, and reinforces the misleadingly labeled and depicted fruits and berries.